eduardoansi/enem2017/README.md

 #### Coding ####

-Because almost all of my coding was done inside Jupyter Notebook, all the commands, even for SQL, are well documented there.
+Because almost all of my coding was done inside Jupyter Notebook, all the commands, even for SQL, are documented there.
 The file is in this repository as well, named dataprocessing.ipynb.

 ### Alternative ways ###